SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_caa13404-9243-493b-943e-9848cadb1f99_do_not_edit_manually.md

 ??? abstract "Potential Lemon Duck User-Agent"

     Detects LemonDuck user agent.
 The format used two sets of alphabetical characters separated by dashes, for example "User-Agent: Lemon-Duck-[A-Z]-[A-Z]".

     - **Effort:** elementary

+??? abstract "ProxyShell Exchange Suspicious Paths"

+    Detects suspicious calls to Exchange resources, in locations related to webshells observed in campaigns using this vulnerability.

+    - **Effort:** elementary